go-masonry/tutorial/README.md

 ### Project Structure

-This tutorial proposes a project structure, it doesn't really matter which one you choose to create.
+This tutorial proposes a project structure.
+Having a consistent project structure helps a lot, however you can create your own, if needed.
 What's more important is that your services project structure should look as similar as possible.
 This helps a lot when there are different projects/groups and handful of developers.

 Let's make a brief overview